msalah1193/testProject/README.md

 ## Usage

-This simple example demonstrates how a `purchase` can be made .
+This simple example demonstrates how a `payment` can be made .

 ## Configuration